Gigaspaces/xap-docs/site/content/release_notes/102whats-new.markdown

 {{%anchor interscope%}}

-# XAP - APM Introscope
+# APM Introscope Metrics Reporter

-[CA APM](http://www.ca.com/us/products/application-performance-management.aspx) is a complex tool that helps to monitor applications and react quickly when certain performance issues may occur.
-XAP provides many metrics like: processing units, spaces and machines that compose the grid.
-The metrics can be reported to Instroscope, so that its advanced features might be used to further analyze metrics data.

-XAP CA APM Introscope Reporter- it provides a way to send XAP related metrics to Introscope.
+The XAP metrics framework was designed to support custom reporter implementations.
+In addition to the built-in InfluxDB reporter, we've now added a new reporter to integrate with [CA APM](http://www.ca.com/us/products/application-performance-management.aspx), which is a powerful product widely used in large companies to monitor applications and react quickly when certain performance issues may occur.

 {{<infosign>}} For more information see [CA APM Introscope Reporter](/xap102adm/ca-apm-introscope-reporter.html)